Best Running Shoes Fully Reviewed & Compared in 2020

 4. Brooks Glycerin 17

-If you are a road runner looking for a comfortable and well-cushioned pair of running shoes, then you will absolutely love these!
+If you are a road runner looking for a comfortable and well-cushioned pair of shoes, then you will absolutely love these!
 These are perfect for neutral runners in terms of stability and support and are really flexible and breathable—so you stay comfortable no matter how far you run!Read more

-As far as stability, we found that these shoes feature a padded collar, a padded tongue, and a secure lacing system.
+As far as stability, we found that these running sneakers feature a padded collar, a padded tongue, and a secure lacing system.
 These three features will prevent your feet from slipping and sliding within the shoe as well as help prevent your ankles from rolling.
 The wide toebox featured by these shoes will also increase your overall stability.

 When we evaluated the breathability offered by these running shoes we found that these are perfect for hot summer running—that’s how breathable they are.
 The feature a perforated upper for optimal ventilation and the foot chamber of the shoe also allows for optimal ventilation!